 Though you might be afraid to stand under a tree when there’s lightning, another thing you should never do during a thunderstorm is stand outside in the open.
 The CDC advises avoiding open places like porches, gazebos, golf courses, and parks.
 As soon as you notice thunder or lightning, you need to get inside as quickly as possible.

 Touch concrete structures

 Concrete walls, floors and buildings tend to have metal wires or bars through them.
 To keep lightning from striking you, don’t stand near or lean on these concrete structures.

 Lightning strikes the tallest object first, so it would make sense to make your body the smallest object around, right?
 That’s correct, but one thing you should never do during thunderstorms is lie down on the ground.
-The CDC says that even at 100 feet away, the electric current from lightning that runs on the top of the ground can still be deadly.
+The CDC says that even at 30 metres away, the electric current from lightning that runs on the top of the ground can still be deadly.
 The best way to make yourself small is to crouch down in a ball-like position with your head tucked and hands covering your ears.

 Go outside directly after a thunderstorm

 The CDC’s “30-30” rule says that if you’re outside and see lightning, you should start counting to 30.
 If you hear thunder before getting to 30, then you need to go inside.
 But when do you come back outside?
 Keeping with the rule, the CDC recommends waiting at least 30 minutes before heading outside again after a thunderstorm.

 Don’t miss this gorgeous gallery of rainbow photography.